 Printing machine encoder

-The printer encoder consists of a photoelectric code disk with a shaft in the center, on which there are circular and dark engraved lines, which are read by photoelectric transmitting and receiving devices, and obtain four sets of sine wave signals combined into A, B, C, D, Each sine wave has a phase difference of 90 degrees (relative to a cycle of 360 degrees).
+The printer encoder consists of a photoelectric code disk with a shaft in the center, on which there are circular and dark engraved lines, and is read by photoelectric transmitting and receiving devices to obtain four sets of sine wave signals combined into A, B, C, D, Each sine wave has a phase difference of 90 degrees (relative to a cycle of 360 degrees).
 The C and D signals are reversed and superimposed on the A and B phases to enhance the stable signal; in addition, a Z-phase pulse is output per revolution.
 Represents the zero reference position.
-Since the phases A and B differ by 90 degrees, the encoder's forward and reverse rotation can be judged by comparing the phase A or the B phase.
+Since the phases A and B are different by 90 degrees, the encoder's forward and reverse rotation can be judged by comparing whether the A phase is the first or the B phase.
 The zero reference position of the encoder can be obtained through the zero pulse.

-The materials of the encoder code disc of the printing machine are glass, metal, plastic.
-The glass code disc is a thin engraved line deposited on the glass, which has good thermal stability and high precision.
-The metal code disc is directly engraved with and without pass, which is not easy But because the metal has a certain thickness, the accuracy is limited, and its thermal stability is an order of magnitude worse than that of glass.
-The plastic code disc is economical, and its cost is low, but the accuracy, thermal stability, and life are required.
+The material of the encoder code disc of the printing machine is glass, metal, plastic.
+The glass code disc is deposited on the glass with very thin scribe lines, which has good thermal stability and high precision.
+The metal code disc is directly scribed by pass and impassability, which is not easy But because the metal has a certain thickness, the accuracy is limited, and its thermal stability is an order of magnitude worse than that of glass.
+The plastic code disc is economical, and its cost is low, but accuracy, thermal stability, and life are required.
 Worse.

 Resolution—The number of open or dark engraved lines provided by the printer encoder per 360 degrees of rotation is called resolution, also called resolution indexing, or directly called the number of lines, generally 5 to 10,000 lines per revolution.

-okplazas.com specializes in selling all kinds of printing machine encoders, and can provide printing machine encoder selection, printing machine encoder quotation, printing machine encoder installation guide, printing machine encoder maintenance and other services, welcome to consult!
+okplazas.com specializes in the production and sales of various printer encoders, and can provide printer encoder selection, printer encoder quotation, printer encoder installation instructions, printer encoder maintenance and other services, welcome to consult!